maxpyne1981/basic_algorithms/read/system_design.md

 - fast, modular,
 - written in C, super fast,
 - list, set, map etc
+- cache can be on the service server, close to db, or somewhere in between, prefer a large distributed global cache in between
+- write through cache, write back, specially for password etc,
+- if data is changed, db broastcast a mesg, all cache updates,
+- eventual consistency,
+- thrashing, cache missing,
+- periodically write data on db,
+- LRU, LFU, eviction policy,

+### How to store images
+- file
+- blob (binary large object)
+- clob (char large object)
+- prefer file base storage
+- use CDN to experiade

+### microservice
+- client -> gateway -> profile service -> redirect the service,
+- image service + distributed file system to store images, decouple from profile authentication service,
+- chatting , http does not work, server client, receiver client need to poll all the time,
+- use a different protocol, web-socket/ tcp connection, xmpp connection
+- use a sessions service to maintain connection between two users for direct messaging,
+-
+-

 ### CACHE
   - eviction policy Least Recently Used (LRU), Least Frequently used (LFU), FIFO,